Child & Adolescent Psychiatry Fellowship

 Inpatient Consultation Liaison

 Fellows rotate on inpatient consultation liaison psychiatry for 10.5 modules of the year.
-The majority of that time is spent on Cleveland Clinic Main Campus, where fellows perform advanced-level consults, are actively involved in teaching, and have the opportunity to run a team as an acting attending.
-The main campus consultation liaison service consists of three attending-led teams, residents, medical students and a dedicated licensed clinical social worker to ensure wrap-around services.
+The majority of that time is spent on Cleveland Clinic Main Campus, where fellows perform advanced-level consultations, are actively involved in teaching, and have the opportunity to run a team as an acting attending.
+The main campus consultation liaison service consists of three attending-led teams, residents, medical students, and a dedicated licensed clinical social worker to ensure wrap-around services.
 The teams see over 3,000 consults per year.
-In addition to work on Main Campus, fellows will spend one module at one of the Cleveland Clinic Health System regional hospitals, where they will be exposed to consultation liaison psychiatry in a busy tertiary care hospital setting.
-They will also spend two weeks on a palliative medicine consult service.
+In addition to working on Main Campus, fellows will spend one module at one of the Cleveland Clinic Health System regional hospitals, where they will be exposed to consultation liaison psychiatry in a busy tertiary care hospital setting.
+They will also spend two weeks on a palliative medicine consultation service.

 Outpatient Consultation Liaison

 Fellows are exposed to both general and specialty consultation-liaison clinics throughout the year.
 One half-day per week is spent in the CL Fellows' Consultation Clinic (for 12 modules), where fellows see pre-operative referrals for high-utilizing patients or patients with significant psychiatric pathology, second opinion cases, and referrals from specialty clinics.
-For six modules of the year, fellows spend another half-day rotating through the core immersion specialty clinics, including: cardiology, transplant, epilepsy, brain health, COVID ReCOVery psychiatry clinic and psycho-oncology.
+For six modules of the year, fellows spend another half-day rotating through the core immersion specialty clinics, including: movement disorders, transplant, epilepsy, brain health, and psycho-oncology.
 Fellows will then refine their expertise by spending the four modules in an elective immersion clinic of their choosing.
-These elective clinics may include any of the core clinics and/or MS, women’s health, transgender surgery, movement disorders, or geropsychiatry.
+These elective clinics may include any of the core clinics and/or multiple sclerosis, COVID recovery clinic, cardiology, women’s health, transgender surgery, movement disorders, or geropsychiatry.
 Additional elective clinics are tailored and aligned with the CL fellow’s interests.

 Reasons for consultation on the inpatient CL service include: